 Decorating with pumpkins in the fall is my go to, but I usually use real pumpkins that have to be replaced every year so I’m trying to build up a pumpkin collection I can put out every year.
 I see the wooden pumpkins at the store all the time, but I’m shocked by the price.
-I’m going to show you how to make your own wooden pumpkin for fall.
+I’m going to show you how to make a wooden pumpkin for fall.
 This wooden pumpkin will be a little rustic, a little farmhouse, some buffalo check, but perfect for fall.
-That’s the best thing about making homemade items is you can customize it for you.
+The best thing about making homemade items is you can customize it for you.

 This month my Cricut friends and I are creating something for fall.
 Fall in love with all of these amazing fall ideas for you.

 In our scrap wood pile, I have a piece of plywood that is perfect for this project.
 If you don’t have any scrap wood, you can buy small pieces of plywood at the home improvement stores.
 Even if you have to buy wood, this project will cost about $10.